 Our Risk + Response team works directly with our policyholders to help them put these findings into action.
 The effort is holistic, but ultimately begins as soon as we start quoting with security recommendations along with their Corvus Scan results.
 Through recent additions to the Policyholder Dashboard, we offer the vCISO, or Virtual Chief Information Security Officer, which features consolidated cybersecurity recommendations from multiple sources.
 It includes actionable steps for policyholders to take, and additional resources created by the best and brightest cybersecurity experts.

 In 2020, we offered free IT security reports to healthcare organizations on the front lines.
 We saw a great opportunity to expand our offering to those experiencing a heightened vulnerability to ransomware.
 This year, we extended our free cybersecurity reports to utilities, energy companies, and others immediately involved with our infrastructure.
-After the Colonial Pipeline shutdown, we saw a necessary step for enabling a safer world — one that didn’t hinder daily life due to vulnerabilities that we could help secure.
-Sharing our experience and expertise with those who need it most is one of many steps towards mitigating the impact of adverse events.
+After the Colonial Pipeline shutdown, we saw a necessary step for enabling a safer world that didn’t hinder daily life due to vulnerabilities we could help secure.
+Sharing our experience and expertise with those who need it most is one of many steps toward mitigating the impact of adverse events.